 Some of the most recognizable art in the entirety of human history was created by one of our most sophisticated ancient cultures.
-Including not only painting and sculpture, the Egyptians created artistically in every endeavour from architecture to burial methods.
+Including not only painting and sculpture, but the Egyptians also created artistically in every endeavor from architecture to burial methods.

 Their works were symbolic, stylized, and use a myriad of media to vividly express their belief systems, wealth, power, and dedication to history and to life after death.
 Glory to their gods and the recording of national events and victories were paramount to the purpose of their art.

 The 3000 years of Ancient Egyptian art is divided by scholars into dynasties, kingdoms, and eras.